Social Media Etiquette For Egg Donors

 - You’re dealing with someone else’s child.
 Egg donation is private, and your intended parents are not likely to ever see things that you post about your journey.
 However, it is important to consider the things that you’ll be saying about the process before posting them.

 - Keep in mind that you’re also an ambassador.
 Your posts not only represent you, but Growing Generations and the egg donation community as a whole too.
-While the process is mostly a simple and smooth process, it can cause some discomfort.
-Keep in mind that most people have never met an egg donor, and your words may shape their opinion on the process.
+While the process is mostly a simple and smooth, it can cause some discomfort.
+Keep in mind that most people have never met an egg donor, and your words may shape their opinion about egg donation.

 Perhaps the best bit of advice to bear in mind is, “When in doubt, ask first.”
 If you plan to blog or Facebook post about your journey, plan to make that a point of discussion during your initial application and screening process.
 If nothing else, our staff may be able to point you in the direction of similar donors to offer you some motivation!